Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 Here are the results from running the full pipeline on ~500 ESCI queries:

-Hybrid search outperforms either method alone.
-RRF NDCG (0.628) exceeds the maximum of BM25 (0.585) and Dense (0.611).
-This is the core thesis of modern search: sparse and dense retrieval have complementary failure modes, and combining them recovers documents that would be missed by either method individually.
+Hybrid search beats either method on its own.
+RRF NDCG (0.628) tops both BM25 (0.585) and Dense (0.611).
+Sparse and dense retrieval have complementary failure modes, and combining them recovers documents that would be missed by either one alone.

 Recall is set at retrieval.
 Recall@100 stays flat at 0.842 through both reranking stages.
-This confirms the fundamental rule: rerankers can reorder but never add documents.
-If you want higher recall, you must improve the retrieval layer.
+Rerankers reorder, they don't add documents.
+If you want higher recall, fix the retrieval layer.

 Dense beats BM25 on this dataset.
-ESCI's product search domain has severe vocabulary mismatch (users say "cheap laptop"; products say "budget notebook computer"), which favors semantic retrieval.
+ESCI's product search domain has severe vocabulary mismatch (users say "cheap laptop"; products say "budget notebook computer"), which plays to semantic retrieval's strengths.

 Normalized Discounted Cumulative Gain measures the quality of the top-10 ranking using graded relevance.
 It rewards placing highly relevant documents near the top with a logarithmic discount:

-The practical utility of dense embeddings depends on Approximate Nearest Neighbor (ANN) indexing.
-The demo uses brute-force cosine similarity (practical at ~8,500 documents), but production systems need specialized indexes.
+Dense embeddings only become useful at scale once you have an Approximate Nearest Neighbor (ANN) index.
+The demo uses brute-force cosine similarity (which is fine at ~8,500 documents), but production systems need specialized indexes.

 HNSW (Hierarchical Navigable Small World)